KrylixZA/MarsRover/README.md

     * Turn the rover left(l)
     * Turn the rover right(r)

-* Implement wrapping from one edge or the grid to another ( Planets are spheres after all )
+* Implement wrapping from one edge or the grid to another (planets are spheres after all)

 ### Bonus
 Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an